Fraticelli

-The Fraticelli (Italian for “Little Brethren”) or Spiritual Franciscans opposed changes to the rule of Saint Francis of Assisi, especially with regard to poverty, and regarded the wealth of the Catholic Church as scandalous, with the riches of individual churchmen as invalidating their status.
-The Fraticelli were declared heretical in 1296 by Boniface VIII.
+The Fraticelli (Italian for “Little Brethren”) or Spiritual Franciscans were multiple Christian monastic sects who split from the Franciscan Order due to opposition to changes to the rule of Saint Francis of Assisi, especially with regard to poverty.
+They also regarded the wealth of the Catholic Church as scandalous, with the view that the riches of individual churchmen invalidated their status.
+The Fraticelli were declared heretical in 1296 by Pope Boniface VIII.

-The name Fraticelli is used for various sects, which appeared in the thirteenth, fourteenth and fifteenth centuries, principally in Italy, that split from the Franciscan Order on account of the disputes concerning poverty.
+The Fraticelli appeared in the thirteenth, fourteenth and fifteenth centuries, principally in Italy, all having split from the Franciscan Order on account of the disputes concerning poverty.
 It is necessary to differentiate the various groups of Fraticelli, although the term may be applied to all.
-The main groups were the Fraticelli de Paupere Vita and the Fraticelli de Opinione (also called Michaelites).
+The primary groups were the Fraticelli de Paupere Vita and the Fraticelli de Opinione (also called Michaelites).

 The Apostolics (also known as Pseudo-Apostles or Apostolic Brethren) are excluded from the category, because admission to the Order of Saint Francis was expressly denied to their founder, Gerard Segarelli.
 The Apostolics had no connection to the Franciscans, in fact desiring to exterminate them.

 Umberto Eco's novel The Name of the Rose is set against the persecution of Fraticelli.

 Etymology

 Fraticelli is a diminutive of the Italian frate (plural frati), itself derived from Latin Frater “brother”, often shortened to Fra when referring to members of religious orders.

 Frati was a designation of the members of the mendicant orders founded during the thirteenth century, principally the Franciscans.
-The Latin Fraterculus does not occur in the old records which concern the Fraticelli.
+The Latin term Fraterculus does not occur in historical records concerning the Fraticelli.
 Etymologically, the name Friars Minor (Fratres Minores) is equivalent to the diminutive Fraticellus.
 The ideal of the founder of the Friars Minor, Saint Francis of Assisi, was that his disciples, by evangelical poverty, complete self-denial, and humility, should lead the world back to Jesus Christ.
 The Italian people designated as Fraticelli all the members of religious orders (particularly mendicants), and especially hermits, whether these observed monastic precepts or regulated their own lives.

 Background

+The Spiritual Franciscanism refers to two related but distinct phenomena in the first two centuries of the history of the Franciscan movement: a broad and loosely defined current of radical evangelical poverty traceable to the lifetime of Francis of Assisi himself, and the Spiritual Franciscans (or Spirituals, from the Latin: Spirituales), a general term for several groups of Friars Minor active in the second half of the thirteenth and the beginning of the fourteenth centuries who claimed to observe the Rule in its original severity, in opposition to the main body of the order.

+Early Spiritual Franciscanism

-Early Franciscans were itinerant preachers, who, following their founder Francis of Assisi, took to heart Christ's injunction in Luke 9:3: “Take nothing for the journey – no staff, no bag, no bread, no money, no extra shirt.”
-Living by such a rule required constant begging for alms, and over time this produced tensions, both with potential benefactors faced with repeated appeals from mendicant friars, and with established monastic orders accustomed to aid from the same pool of benefactors.
+Early Franciscans were itinerant preachers, who, following their founder Francis of Assisi, took to heart Christ's injunction in : “Take nothing for the journey – no staff, no bag, no bread, no money, no extra shirt.”
+But also: